arfc/arfc.github.io/manual/guides/katy/revreq.md

 - Overleaf

-If you are working in one of the environments, please just point me to the repository or send me a link, ideally in a GitHub issue.
+If you are working in one of the environments, please just point me to the repository or send me a link, ideally in a GitHub issue assigned to me.
+It helps if you link to or attached a built pdf.

-If, for whatever reason, you can't work in one of those frameworks, send me a PDF.
+If, for whatever reason, you can't work in one of those frameworks, send me a PDF by email.
 It's a Portable Document Format after all.
 Word documents render differently on different machines, so if you send me a word document, I may complain about formatting you can't even see.
 Send me a pdf.